A/N: Warning for more violence in this chapter.

 “Don’t worry about it.
 Just promise you’ll be more careful next time you wander around at night.
 And good luck with your trip.”

 With that, Roman was gone, strolling down the street and out of Gareth’s life.
-Gareth stood outside his hotel, letting the crisp air slowly peel back the medicine’s haze.
+Gareth lingered outside his flat, letting the crisp air slowly peel back the medicine’s haze.
 He didn’t want to be so out of it when he explained what happened to Isobel, so he stood and watched the— few, given the late hour— people pass by on the street.

-He was surprised to see the orinians from the restaurant earlier that day slip past him into the hotel.
-One of them, a girl with curly blonde hair, made eye contact with Gareth.
+He noticed the orinians from the restaurant earlier that day returning to their hotel.
+One of them, a girl with curly blonde hair, made eye contact with Gareth from across the street.
 At his stare, the girl’s smile fell, and she hurried after her friends.

 “Kieran! Íde!” she called, catching up to them just as the hotel doors swung shut, blocking them from view.